Let's spread fun allover the world!

 This narrative revolves around a group of small beings, the Gaaboolians, who are a reflection of human beings at their most primitive: beings with a total lack of collective awareness who act without considering the potential consequences of their actions.
 They never do this out of spite; they are simply unaware of the impact.
 So our mission is to help these beings realise the importance of thinking about others, of taking into account the fact that their actions have direct repercussions in the collective context.
 In essence, it’s a metaphor for the real scenario that we wish to address.

-My role in the project: whole project guy (even acting)!
+My role in the project: concept, game design, production

 My role in the project: game design, programming, electronics